Ⅰ. Flexible printed circuit board (FPC) overview

 Ⅲ. FPC flexible printed circuit board processing process

 Flexible printed circuit board processing uses the same process and similar equipment conditions as rigid PCB boards.
-In the form of processing, there are sheet-by-sheet processing, which is identical to the intermittent and step-by-step processing of rigid boards, or Roll to Roll, which is the continuous processing of a roll of the substrate.
+In the form of processing, there is sheet-by-sheet processing, which is identical to the intermittent and step-by-step processing of rigid boards, or Roll to Roll, which is the continuous processing of a roll of the substrate.